 In 2021, BetaKit turned its focus towards the numerous events, programs, and organizations seeking to provide that support across the country.
-In 2022, we are updating the list to create an evolving resource of programs and organizations for women entrepreneurs.
+Each year since then, we have updated the list to create an evolving resource of programs and organizations for women entrepreneurs.

 As indicated in the title, this list by its very nature is an incomplete one, and should not be considered definitive.
 We ask that gaps on this list be taken as an opportunity to add to it, in our efforts to amplify the hard work of those that seek to create a more diverse and equitable ecosystem (not just for one day, but year-round).

 Please read, share, and tell us what we’ve missed.

 Fifth Wave Initiative is a suite of programs and services offered by the Canadian Film Centre that aim to accelerate and sustain the growth of women-owned or led businesses in southern Ontario’s digital media sector.

 The Women in Tech Peer Group aims to boost the retention and advancement of women in the technology sector by supporting and encouraging women in the province to pursue careers in tech and seek leadership roles.
 The group, offered by Newfoundland innovation hub Genesis, provides a forum for women in the tech sector to connect with each other.

 Offered through Carleton University, the Canada-India Accelerator Program helps women-led businesses in Canada scale-up their companies in India.

 ELLA is an accelerator program through York University focused on supporting women entrepreneurs.